aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ## Network Services

 The Network Services data model is stored in the **DC1_NETWORK_SERVICES** group_var tab above.
-Each IDF will have 3 unique VLANs to support Data, Voice and Guest networks.
+Each IDF will have three unique VLANs to support Data, Voice, and Guest networks.
 The spine nodes will provide routing for these VLANs via locally assigned SVIs.

 ### VLAN/IP Subnet Assignment